sigsum/sigsum/log.md

 A "namespace" string is attached as a prefix to all messages signed in the Sigsum system, to provide domain separation.
 The namespace string is of the form `sigsum.org/<version>/<object-type>`.
-This is particularly important for the leaf signatures: A Sigsum log should only publish signatures that were intended for the Sigsum system: it shouldn't be possible to take any valid Ed25519 signature, regardless of the purpose for which it was made, and submit to a Sigsum log.
+This is particularly important for the leaf signatures: a Sigsum log should only publish signatures that were intended for the Sigsum system.
+It shouldn't be possible to take any valid Ed25519 signature, regardless of the purpose for which it was made, and submit it to a Sigsum log.

 In objects using a binary serialization, the namespace is separated from the body of the message with NUL character.
-For tree heads, the signed data is formatted to be compatible with the [checkpoint format][], an in this case, the namespace `sigsum.org/v1/tree` is a prefix of the checkpoint origin line.
+For tree heads, the signed data is formatted to be compatible with the [checkpoint format][], and in this case the namespace `sigsum.org/v1/tree` is a prefix of the checkpoint origin line.

 [RFC 6962, Section 2]: https://tools.ietf.org/html/rfc6962#section-2